ashishchutake/Loan-Prediction/README.md

 # Loan-Prediction

 Customer detail provided while filling online application form.
-These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others, the objective of of my project to predict whether a customer is eligible for loan or not
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others, the objective of of my project to predict whether a customer is eligible for loan or not.

 Responsiblity
 1) Explored and research on customer data required for loan prediction.
 2) Prepared preprocessing for customer data on Loan Prediction.